A beginners guide to baby hiking, baby hiking carriers & all the gear you will need outdoors with an infant

 Baby Hiking Gear – Feeding Supplies

 One of the main worries for mum when considering hiking with an infant is the inconvenience of feeding while on the trail.
-Breastfeeding mums as well as those who use formula are equally affected by this because either way, your baby needs to eat.
+Breastfeeding mums, as well as those who use formula, are equally affected by this because either way, your baby needs to eat.

 This means either packing enough bottles and formula or breastmilk to last for the duration of your hike as well as finding a comfortable place to sit.
 Unfortunately, there isn’t always a suitable rock to use as a chair at just the right time.

-For mums using formula, we suggest a bottle that has separate compartments.
+For mums using the formula, we suggest a bottle that has separate compartments.
 This way, you can easily mix them at the appropriate time without wasting anything if they’re not needed.
 Mums who breastfeed can also use these as well, and packing an insulated bottle bag would help maintain the correct temperature for several hours.

-To prevent the possibility of clogged ducts, pack a milk collector that can be used either while walking or for when bub is nursing on the opposite side.
+To prevent the possibility of clogged ducts, pack a milk collector that can be used either while walking or when bub is nursing on the opposite side.
 There are many silicone breast milk collectors that are discreet and easily portable, and the best part is that they don’t require batteries or electricity to use.

 Finally, if you know you’re going to need a place to sit and nurse during your hike, consider taking a lightweight camp chair with you.
 This can easily be attached to a baby hiking backpack or carried in a friend or spouse’s pack until needed.

 Is your baby weaning?
 Time to pop over and see all our favourite kids hiking snacks – healthy, portable energy boosters!

 Baby Hiking Gear – Rain Cover or Rain Suit